ThePush/Speech-emotion-recognition/README.md

 The models are composed of 5 to 8 convolutional layers, followed by Batch Normalization and max pooling at some points, according to the paper they were based on.<br>
 The output is then flattened and fed to a dense layer.
 The output of the dense layer is then fed to a softmax layer with the number of emotions as output.<br>
-The hybrid model adds 2 LSTM layers after the convolutional layers.<br>
+The hybrid model adds 2 LSTM layers between the convolutional layers and the dense layer.<br>
 You can check some of the models in the `models/model_plot` folder.

 We made a custom class with [keras-tuner](https://keras.io/keras_tuner/) to find the best hyperparameters for the CNN model.
 You can find it in the `/model_training/CNNHypermodel.py` file.